 When the plane landed in Baghdad many of the relatives of the passengers breathed a sigh of relief.
 This relief was however short-lived as authorities refused to disclose the passenger list to anyone.

-No Injuries or Death: According to Saudi Airlines spokesman Phillip Griffin, around 60 relatives had gathered at the airport.
-After a wait of more than three agonizing hours, the news that everybody was so desperately waiting for was here.
+No Injuries or Death: After a wait of more than three agonizing hours, the news that everybody was so desperately waiting for was here.